jameshu-asu/NGS_pipelines/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The purpose of this project was to refactor and combine existing python, shell and awk NGS secondary analysis cripts from existing pipelines into a single python script.
+The purpose of this project was to refactor and combine existing python, shell and awk NGS secondary analysis scripts from existing pipelines into a single python script.

 <!-- GETTING STARTED -->